Carrie Underwood: Writing

 Underwood released her debut book, Find Your Path, on March 3, 2020, published by Dey Street Books.
 It became a New York Times best seller, debuting at number two on the How-To and Miscellaneous list.
-This book contains insight into Carrie's lifestyle and aims to help people find their lifestyle.
-This book also contains some of her favorite recipes.
+The book contains insight into Carrie's lifestyle and some of her favorite recipes, aiming to help people find their lifestyle.

 Personal life

 Relationships

 Underwood was first linked to NHL player Mike Fisher after they met at one of her concerts in late 2008, and they became engaged in December 2009.
 According to The Canadian Press, Fisher proposed in Ottawa on December 20, 2009.
 Underwood's engagement ring features a yellow diamond and was valued at $150,000.
 On July 10, 2010, Underwood and Fisher wed at the Ritz-Carlton Lodge in Greensboro, Georgia, with more than 250 people in attendance.
 The couple's first son was born on February 27, 2015.
 Their second son was born on January 21, 2019.

 Between the births of her two sons, Underwood had three miscarriages.
 In 2018, she told CBS News that this was the basis for her song "Cry Pretty", as "I would have these horrible things going on in my life, and then have to go smile and, like, do some interviews or, like, do a photo shoot or something".
 On February 11, 2011, an Ottawa radio station, 105.3 KISS-FM, stated that it would ban the playing of Underwood's music because her husband, Mike Fisher, was traded to the Nashville Predators the day before.
 Due to Underwood's fans' threats on Facebook to never tune into the radio station, the station later apologized for its actions, saying that its statements were meant to be taken as a joke, as it does not play Underwood's country songs anyway, and it was its "tongue-in-cheek way of wishing Fisher the best of luck in Nashville."
 Fisher later criticized the station saying "obviously Carrie had nothing to do with the move or the trade or anything so to imply something like that was just wrong", and noting that both he and Underwood were disappointed in the negativity the radio station created.
 Underwood was selected by The Hockey News on its annual list of the 100 People of Power and Influence in Ice Hockey.
 For the 2012 list, Underwood ranked at number 85.

 In 2010, Underwood and Fisher bought a mansion on eleven acres near Ottawa in the luxurious Spruce Ridge district.
 The couple later put the mansion up for sale at an asking price of $2.2 million.
 In 2012, the couple bought a cottage outside of Nashville.
 They use the cottage for weekend getaways.
 Oprah Winfrey toured the cottage and interviewed Underwood and Fisher there for their appearance on Oprah's Next Chapter.